 NOTE!

-The supplied self-tapping screws are for soft substances/materials such as wood.
-For other installation environments such as cement wall, users MUST pre-drill and use plastic anchors before fastening the supplied self-tapping screws on the wall.
+Users MUST pre-drill and use plastic anchors before fastening the supplied self-tapping screws on the wall

 CAUTION!

 Do not replace batteries of the camera.
 Risk of explosion may occur if the battery is replaced by an incorrect type.